-Weddings on a Budget...Not too long ago, it was the bride’s family that was responsible for funding the wedding.
+Weddings on a Budget...Not too long ago, the bride’s family was responsible for funding the wedding.
 But that notion has lost its foothold, and now financial responsibility often falls onto the couple.
-For young couples just starting in life, this one special day can get very costly.
+This one special day can get very costly for young couples just starting in life.
 Luckily, there are plenty of options to keep the price tag of a wedding attainable and still have it meet the requirements of your dream wedding.
 Here are a few ideas to make your wallet happy.

 The pandemic has thrown a wrench in the works for many people’s weddings, but the new trend that has come out of these times is the micro wedding.
 A micro wedding is a small, intimate affair that saves the couple a ton of money.
 Instead of a guest list of 100 or more and all the food, drinks, and entertainment that go along with it, many couples are sticking to inviting only immediate family and very close friends.
 They may choose to keep the traditional formal wedding attire or go semi-formal to casual.
 The ceremony and reception can be the same but on a smaller scale, or you could opt instead for something like a day of wine and pairings tastings at a vineyard followed by a small ceremony.
 With a smaller group, your options are greater.

-While a destination wedding to a tropical resort may sound dreamy and expensive, they’re actually about one-third the cost of the average, traditional wedding.
-Resorts like Sandals specialize in accommodating guests for weddings and will often provide most of the elements needed for a wedding in your package.
-They provide you with your own personal wedding planner, so you don’t have to worry about details during your trip.
+While a destination wedding to a tropical resort may sound dreamy and expensive, they’re actually about one-third the cost of the average traditional wedding.
+Destination spots in Canada, such as Vancouver Island, specialize in accommodating guests for weddings and will often provide most of the elements needed for a wedding in your package.
+They provide you with your wedding planner, so you don’t have to worry about details during your trip.
 Plus, your wedding is one day of your vacation, and the rest is your honeymoon.
-Like micro weddings, you’ll have a smaller number of guests that can attend, but they will be paying their own way.
-And, many of your guests will stay for several days and celebrate the newly wedded couple the entire time.
+Like micro weddings, you’ll have a smaller number of guests that can attend, but they will be paying their way.
+And many of your guests will stay for several days and celebrate the newly wedded couple the entire time.
 Don’t forget that a destination wedding can be within your own country, such as the beaches and rainforests of Vancouver Island.

 However you decide to spend your wedding day, it will be memorable because you’re spending it with the love of your life and the people who matter the most to you!
 Just relax and have fun throughout the planning process.